lstejskal/adapi/README.markdown

 Older versions of adapi supporting older versions of AdWords API will still be available (adapi 0.0.4 supports only v201101), marked by AdWords API version tag.

+## Unsupported AdWords services ##

+Following AdWords services are not supported by adapi at the moment.
+However, they will be implemented (this also serves as TODO list):

+* Campaign Data Management
+  * ConversionTrackerService
+  * UserListService

+* Optimization
+  * BulkOpportunityService
+  * ReportDefinitionService
+  * TargetingIdeaService
+  * TrafficEstimatorService

+* Account Management
+  * CustomerSyncService

+* Utility
+  * MutateJobService
+  * BulkMutateJobService

 ## Examples ##

 Example are available in [examples directory](./master/examples/).
 For now, they